 @total wl

-Retrieving an unknown variable results in an error.
-Mshell variables do not consult the environment, so @name only looks in the mshell variable map.
+Retrieving an unknown variable results in an error. mshell variables do not consult the environment, so @name only looks in the mshell variable map.

 Environment Variables § Back to top